-Now that you have a basic index of your site pasted into the template, you'll want to start organizing and prioritizing your web pages.
-You can start by defining where within your site architecture your existing pages currently sit.
+Now that you have a basic index of your site in the template, you'll want to organize and prioritize your web pages.
+Start by defining where within your site architecture your existing pages currently sit.

-Note whether a page is your homepage (ideally you'll only have one of those), or a page in your primary (or secondary) navigation menu, or an internal page, etc.
+Do this in column A. Note whether a page is your homepage (ideally you'll only have one of those), a page in your primary (or secondary) navigation menu, an internal page, and so on.

 Notice how column D and column F automatically calculate the length of each element.
-The recommended length for page titles is anything under 70 characters.
-(And actually, a quick and easy optimization project is to update all page titles that are longer than 70 characters.)
+The recommended length for page titles is anything under 60 characters.
+(And, actually, a quick and easy optimization project is to update all page titles that are longer than 60 characters.)

-(Note: For some sites you may also have to update the URLs, but that is not always the case and thus was not included as part of this optimization template.)
+(Note: For some sites, you may also have to update the URLs, but that's not always the case and thus was not included as part of this optimization template.)